opensearch-project/sql/docs/user/dql/functions.rst

 Usage: Returns a string value containing string format specifiers based on the input arguments.

 Argument type: TYPE, STRING
-TYPE must be one of the following tokens: [DATE, TIME, DATETIME, TIMESTAMP].
+TYPE must be one of the following tokens: [DATE, TIME, TIMESTAMP].
 STRING must be one of the following tokens: ["USA", "JIS", "ISO", "EUR", "INTERNAL"] (" can be replaced by ').

 Examples::